-Hook effect: In high-titer CSF samples with the substrate "NMDA-R transfected cells", a Hook effect (prozone effect) was observed in rare cases in low dilutions.
-EUROIMMUN therefore recommends testing the samples at two different dilutions (1:1 and 1:10).
+Hook effect: In high-titer CSF samples with the substrate NMDA-R-transfected cells, a hook effect (prozone effect) was observed in rare cases at low dilutions in the range of the cut-off.
+EUROIMMUN therefore recommends testing the sample at two different dilutions.

-Reference range: Titer 1: <10 or 1:<100 (sera, plasma; lgG) CSF, undiluted; negative (lgG)
+Reference range: Titer 1: <10 or 1:<100\\ (sera, plasma; lgG)

+CSF, undiluted negative (IgG)